Encore-Developers/Encore-Style/README.md

 - Encore's visual style is player-centric.
 The player should be allowed to choose a color that fits with them that will represent their access across every menu and in gameplay.

+- Seasons don't feat the triangles.
+Neither should you.
+Triangles are an important aspect of Encore's identity.
+They should only be used for selected/hovered buttons, user profiles (emphasizing the player), and on the shell/crust of menus.

+- The Overshell must appear on top of every menu, except for gameplay.

+- Band play should be encouraged.
+Making band scores, stars, and other band-related things should be bigger than individual player information.

+- Font Hierarchy:
+  1. ### *Red Hat Display Black Italic*
+    - Used for headers, subheaders, scores, and profile names.
+  2. ### *Rubik*
+    - Used for all mildly important text.
+Bold will typically be used for song titles, bold italic for album titles, and normal for button icons.
+This font is also the logo font.
+  3. ### *Josefin Sans*
+    - Splash text or unimportant secondary text.
+Loading screens, overshell button labels, and source icons.

 ### Credits: